 Free Crochet Scarf Patterns

 Most of the scarf patterns below are for an intermediate level.
-If you just need the easiest scarf you can possibly make, see the tutorial below.
+If you just need an easy crochet scarf pattern, see the tutorial below.
 It uses bulky or super bulky yarn so will take most crocheters just a few hours to make.

 These are the basic crochet stitches that are used in many of these scarf patterns.
 It is always important to note whether the pattern is in USA or UK terms.